Mapkin/osmqa-parser/README.md

 sequence, we can't distinguish different nodes that have the same tile coordinate. `osmqa-parser` assigns unique node IDs based on tile coordinate.
 As a result, it's possible we introduce false intersections which arise when two ways have different nodes that have the same coordinates.
+Also, different nodes that fall on the same tile coordinate will have identical node IDs, which usually means their tags are merged together as one.

 Goes Great With